Pain Or Suffering-Which Is Worse?

 Pain generally is followed by suffering but a suffering need not be only because of bodily aches and pains.
 Interestingly, chronic medical issues and discomfort mainly have roots in emotional suffering and then it is a vicious cycle of health issues giving rise to emotional suffering.

-I did make a conscious decision to focus more on getting well and getting on with life like before rather than a question, why me?
+I did make a conscious decision to focus more on getting well and getting on with life like the previous time, rather than question, why me?

 It indeed is difficult to decide-“pain or suffering, which is worse?”
 They go hand in hand.
 The endeavor though has to be to lessen at least one of the two which is in our control.
 Suffering.